 Even with huge bonuses, buying miles doesn't always make sense.
 But there's no question that's a bargain compared to what it would cost to book a business class flight with cash.
 And you can do it without any points to your name.
 Just buy the LifeMiles you need and book the award.

 There's some incredible value with LifeMiles.
-Whether you want to fly business class to Europe, Asia, Africa, or Brazil, you'll find a deal when booking the flight with LifeMiles – especially since you won't be subjected to high cash fees on top of your miles.
+Whether you want to fly business class to Europe, Africa, or Brazil, you'll find a deal when booking the flight with LifeMiles – especially since you won't be subjected to high cash fees on top of your miles.

 But it does come with some drawbacks to consider if you think you'll need to make any changes or cancel your trip.
 Nonetheless, with several transfer partners and frequent possibilities to get even more through transfer bonuses or deals on purchasing miles, don't forget about this rather obscure program when booking your next award flight.